brianhouse/sound_art/FUTURE.md

 ...except these don't have that range. bummer.

+### contact mics
+add the preamp circuit for them? https://www.richardmudhar.com/blog/2022/07/piezo-contact-microphone-preamp-for-plug-in-power/

-## reverb?
+### reverb?
 that would be a cool thing to make

+## solenoids
+could really be key. but how does that integrate? and battery power?

+## FM transmitter
+pirate radio!

+## synthesis modules

+### LFO
+using that original chip

 ### sensors
 integrate proximity sensor?

-### solenoids

-could really be key. but how does that integrate? and battery power?

-### FM transmitter

-pirate radio!

-### contact mics

-add the preamp circuit for them? https://www.richardmudhar.com/blog/2022/07/piezo-contact-microphone-preamp-for-plug-in-power/

 ### preamp integration